Zhou Enlai: European activities

 The cell Zhou belonged to was based in Paris; in addition to Zhou, Zhang, and Liu it included two other students, Zhao Shiyan and Chen Gongpei.
 Over the next several months, this group eventually formed a united organization with a group of Chinese radicals from Hunan, who were living in Montargis south of Paris.
 This group included such later prominent figures as Cai Hesen, Li Lisan, Chen Yi, Nie Rongzhen, Deng Xiaoping, and also Guo Longzhen, another member of the Awakening Society.
 Unlike Zhou, most of the students in this group were participants in the work-study program.
 A series of conflicts with the Chinese administrators of the program over low pay and poor working conditions resulted in over a hundred students occupying the program's offices at the Sino-French Institute in Lyon in September 1921.
 The students, including several people from the Montargis group, were arrested and deported.
 Zhou was apparently not one of the occupying students and remained in France until February or March 1922, when he moved with Zhang and Liu from Paris to Berlin.
 Zhou's move to Berlin was perhaps because the relatively "lenient" political atmosphere in Berlin made it more favorable as a base for overall European organizing.
 In addition, the Western European Secretariat of the Comintern was located in Berlin and it is clear that Zhou had important Comintern connections, though the nature of these is disputed.
 After moving operations to Germany, Zhou regularly shuttled between Paris and Berlin.

+Zhou participated in the Diligent Work-Frugal Study Movement.

 Zhou returned to Paris by June 1922, where he was one of the twenty two participants present at the organization of the Chinese Youth Communist Party, established as the European Branch of the Chinese Communist Party.
 Zhou helped draft the party's charter and was elected to the three member executive committee as director of propaganda.
 He also wrote for and helped edit the party magazine, Shaonian (Youth), later renamed Chiguang (Red Light).
 It was in Zhou's capacity as general editor of this magazine that Zhou first met Deng Xiaoping, only seventeen years old, whom Zhou hired to operate a mimeograph (copy) machine.
 The party went through several reorganizations and name changes, but Zhou remained a key member of the group throughout his stay in Europe.
 Other important activities Zhou undertook included recruiting and transporting students for the University of the Toilers of the East in Moscow, and the establishment of the Chinese Nationalist Party (Kuomintang or KMT) European branch.